 Key Measurements and Parameters

-Baseline reference line from the pubic symphysis to the coccyx.
+A reference line extending from the pubic symphysis to the coccyx, used to assess pelvic floor descent.

 Measures the anteroposterior dimension of the levator hiatus.

-Measures the vertical descent of the levator hiatus below the PCL.
+Measures the vertical descent of the pelvic floor below the PCL.

 Findings in MRI Defecography